 Clinical Academic Resource Director, Office of Academic Excellence

 Dr. Smith was the first person in her family to go to college; attending the University of Virginia and graduating with a degree in Spanish.
 She then attended the Medical College of Virginia (Virginia Commonwealth University) in Richmond for medical school.
 She completed Family Medicine residency at the UNC then stayed on for a fourth-year Chief Residency when she realized her passion for teaching.
 To continue to develop those skills, she completed a Faculty Development Fellowship focused on teaching, scholarship, and leadership.
 She is now an Assistant Professor in the Department of Family Medicine.
-In the SOM, she works as a Patient-Centered Care (PCC) tutor as well as a Clinical Academic Resource Director (CARD).
+In the SOM, she works as a Clinical Academic Resource Director (CARD).
 She is excited to be a part of the Leadership Council and to support faculty development around education.
+She has recently led a group of over 20 faculty from around the state to create AOE Essentials, a faculty onboarding package that reviews the basics of teaching.
 Her teaching goals center on supporting those underserved groups in medicine including first-generation students or those labeled as struggling learners.
 During the next few years, she hopes to continue to develop herself as a clinical teacher skilled in curriculum development and support of all learners.